Florida Atlantic University: Residential life

 Residential housing at FAU is available on the Boca Raton and John D. MacArthur campuses.
 "All full-time freshmen are required to reside in university housing," however, "exemptions from this policy are made for students who: are 21 or older by the first day of class, reside with parent(s) or legal guardian(s) within a 50 mi radius of the Boca Raton campus, or are married."
 As of 2021, over 4,000 students live on-campus in Boca Raton.
-The Wilkes Honors College on the MacArthur Campus requires all students live on-campus within its two residence halls, however, exceptions are made for students who are 26 years of age, married, or have dependent children.
+The Wilkes Honors College on the MacArthur Campus requires all students live on-campus within its three residence halls, however, exceptions are made for students who are 26 years of age, married, or have dependent children.

 Boca Raton's on-campus housing facilities are: Indian River Towers (opened 2001), Heritage Park Towers (opened 2004), Glades Park Towers (opened 2007), Parliament Hall (opened 2013), University Village Apartments (UVA), and Innovation Village Apartments (IVA) (opened 2011).
 Heritage Park and Glades Park Towers each offer 602 beds with 96 single rooms.
 UVA and IVA exclusively serve upperclassmen while the other residence halls exclusively serve freshmen students.
 The university also offers upper-division undergraduate and graduate student housing in the Business and Professional Women's Scholarship House for women with a strong academic background.